Puppy School

 expand_more

-Puppies have a sensitive period in their development between three to fourteen weeks of age in which experiences they have can affect their behaviours for the rest of their life.
+Puppies have a sensitive period in their development between three and fourteen weeks of age in which their experiences can affect their behaviours for the rest of their lives.

-It is important to start them off on the right paw, as it is much easier to teach a puppy the right behaviors first than try to and correct bad behaviour later.
+It is important to start them off on the right paw, as it is much easier to teach a puppy the right behaviours first than try to correct bad behaviour later.

 Puppy School offers a safe environment to socialise your puppy and start them off with their basic training.